The Charlotte Bobcats’ playoff chances are looking awfully good after a 101-92 victory Friday over the Cleveland Cavaliers.

-Obviously Friday had stakes.
-The win made the Bobcats 3-0 this season against the Cavs, who are chasing them for one of the last two playoff spots in the Eastern Conference.
+The victory left the Bobcats 3-0 this season against the Cavs, one of the teams chasing them for one of the last two playoff spots in the East.
+That means the Bobcats have a tiebreaker if they finish the season tied with Cleveland.

 BOBCATS 101, CAVALIERS 92